 David Kernohan, Jisc Programme Manager

-Cetis has worked on a wide range of projects that have focused on standards development and implementation and strategic technical support and direction.
-The projects listed below illustrate some of our current activities, services we have provided and the impact these have had on the education sector and beyond.If you’d like to know more about any of this work, please get in touch: firstname.lastname@example.org.
+Cetis works on a wide range of projects focused on standards development and implementation and strategic technical support and direction.
+The projects listed below illustrate some of our current activities and recent projects, services we have provided and the impact these have had on the education sector and beyond.If you’d like to know more about any of this work, please get in touch: email@example.com.

 Learning Analytics Community Exchange (LACE) Project